Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

 Emeline and Sébastien's approach is guided by the conviction that wine must give emotion and tell its story.
 "A wine must remain alive!"
-It starts with vines grown according to the principles of organic agriculture, and with the greatest respect for the living world.
-What perhaps makes them who they are?
-This collection of personal stories that gives birth to a joyful diversity and open-mindedness.Lire plus Learn more
+It begins with vines grown according to the principles of organic agriculture, and with the greatest respect for the living world, a collection of personal stories that gives birth to a joyful diversity and open-mindedness.Lire plus Learn more

 No guru in our house!
 We each come from very different worlds, and we became winegrowers in our thirties.
 Perhaps this is what makes us who we are, this assemblage of personal stories that brings forth a joyful diversity and open-mindedness.
 We find ourselves on many things such as: conviviality, a taste for renewal, gastronomic pleasures, encounters and friendship.